 - a.
 Students will not come to the campus for school - b.
 Students will be assigned to an Off-Campus Program Teacher - c.
-Students will need access to a computer, with internet access, for approximately 2-3 hours per day - d.
-Courses will include Reading, Mathematics, Science, History, and Literature Studies - e.
-Parents will need to come to the school prior to the beginning of the term to pick up the student materials they will need - f.
+Phase 1 Courses will include video recorded Reading Group (at their level), video recorded Mathematics Group (at their level), self-study packets in Science and History, Reading University, Writing (some grades), and Keyboarding (some grades) - D. Phase 2 Synchronous learning students are now able to log in to a grade level classroom anytime during any day and see and hear the instruction. - d.
+Students will need access to a computer or other similar device, internet access, printer, and supplies for about 2-3 hours per day - e.
+Parents will need to come to the school prior to the beginning of the term, and at other times throughout the term to pick up the student materials for the term - f.
 Parents will need to assist young children with their schoolwork daily - g.
 When a student begins any term enrolled in the Off-Campus Program, they will remain in that program for the length of the term.
-Transfers to the on-campus program will be made at term-end - h.
+Transfers to the on-campus program will be made at term-end unless there are extenuating circumstances, in which case administration may make exceptions. - h.
+Students will not receive all of the content that the students receive at the on-campus program - i.
 The Off-Campus Program is not the same Learning From Home (LFH) program we provided during the school shut-down last March-May.
-See FAQ for more information.
+See FAQ for more information. j.
+In preparation for resuming normal school operations at some point during the year, Off-Campus program participants will also be assigned to a classroom at their campus, and there may be some communication between the on-campus classroom teacher and the off-campus students during the term, depending upon the grade level and other factors.